-This is one of the most common and annoying mistakes you can find in defence of Islam.
+This is one of the most common mistakes you can find in defence of Islam.

 We can even say that these scientists, poets, inventors, mathematicians, etc., invented or created these things in spite of Islam, not because of it.
 Islam, on the whole, got in the way of their inventions or creations - it didn’t help or inspire them.

-We can also say that these inventions and creations happened in spite of Islam, not because of it, because algebra, the guitar, cough syrup, etc. wouldn’t have been created or invented if it weren’t for the vitally important precedents which came from infidel or non-Muslim cultures.
-Even if Muslims were the inventors or creators of all these things, they wouldn’t have been the inventors or creators of any of them if it weren’t for the groundwork done by the infidels of ancient Greece, Rome, India, etc.
+We can also say that these inventions and creations happened in spite of Islam, not because of it.
+That's because algebra, the guitar, cough syrup, etc. wouldn’t have been created or invented if it weren’t for the vitally important precedents which came from non-Muslim cultures.
+Even if Muslims were the inventors or creators of all these things, they still wouldn’t have been the inventors or creators of any of them if it weren’t for the groundwork done by the non-Muslims of ancient Greece, Rome, India, etc.

-Above and beyond all that, some of the examples of ‘Islam’s contributions to Western culture’ are a bit suspect anyway.
-Apart from the fact that every one of these examples would have required infidel or non-Muslim antecedents to set the groundwork, it is unquestionably the case that algebra is not a Muslim invention anyway.
+Above and beyond all that, some of the examples of "Islam’s contributions to Western culture" are suspect anyway.
+Apart from the fact that every one of these examples would have required non-Muslim antecedents to set the groundwork, it's unquestionably the case that algebra is not a Muslim invention anyway.
 Algebra goes back to the ancient Greeks.
-And it is also said that Diophantus (3rd century AD) was ‘the father of algebra’.
+And it is also said that Diophantus (3rd century AD) was "the father of algebra".
 He lived around 300 years before Islam even existed.

-Exactly the same kinds of thing can be said about Manji’s other examples of ‘contributions to Western culture’.
-Again, the idea that Islam itself, rather than people who happened to be Muslims (whom themselves were hugely indebted to non-Muslim culture and knowledge), invented or created any of these things is plainly ridiculous.
-Indeed to say that Islam contributed, or invented, or created, algebra or anything else is almost a grammatical or logical mistake.
+Exactly the same kinds of thing can be said about Manji’s other examples of "contributions to Western culture".
+Again, the idea that Islam itself - rather than people who happened to be Muslims (whom themselves were hugely indebted to non-Muslim culture and knowledge) - invented or created any of these things is plainly ridiculous.
+Indeed to say that Islam contributed, invented, or created algebra (or anything else) is almost a grammatical or logical mistake.

-Because of all that, the same criticism can be levelled at what Manji writes in the very next paragraph.
+Because of all that, the same criticism can be leveled at what Manji writes in the very next paragraph.
 She writes: